 Can an impacted tooth cause pain even if it is not infected?

 Yes.
 An impacted tooth can cause discomfort through mechanical pressure alone, even without infection.
 As the tooth pushes against neighbouring teeth or bone, it can create a deep, aching sensation.
 Pericoronitis — inflammation of the gum tissue — can also cause pain without a full-blown infection being present.
+However, because symptoms can change over time, it is helpful to have the area assessed by a dentist who can determine whether active treatment is needed or whether monitoring is more appropriate.

 Is it always necessary to remove an impacted wisdom tooth?